Problematy/goodmap/docs/index.rst

-Goodmap is a map engine: you give it a **data source** (a JSON file, a JSON blob in Google Cloud Storage, or MongoDB) describing points on a map, plus a **YAML config file**, and you get a running web application with a filterable map, marker popups, a "suggest a new point" flow, an issue-reporting flow, an admin panel, and a JSON HTTP API.
+Goodmap is a map engine: you give it a **data source** (a JSON file, a JSON blob in Google Cloud Storage, or MongoDB) describing points on a map, plus a **YAML config file**, and you get a running web application with a filterable map, marker popups, a "suggest a new point" flow, an issue-reporting flow, and a JSON HTTP API.

 Goodmap is built on `platzky <https://platzky.readthedocs.io/>`_, so a Goodmap deployment is also a platzky site (pages, menus, translations, plugins) with the map